TIBCOSoftware/mashling/ext/flogo/trigger/grpc/README.md

 ### Sample Usage
 This trigger depends on support files which can be generated with cli tool by passing proto file.
 Usage of tool can be found [here](https://github.com/TIBCOSoftware/mashling/tree/master/docs/cli#grpc).<br>

-Sample usage of this trigger can be found in gRPC [recipe](https://github.com/TIBCOSoftware/mashling-recipes/tree/master/recipes).
+Sample demonstration of this trigger can be found in gRPC [recipe](https://github.com/TIBCOSoftware/mashling-recipes/tree/master/recipes).

 #### Note
 Currently This Trigger handles.<br>